Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Discussion and Future Works

-Topics generated from the AOBs (discussed in Section \ref{subsec: Topics_AOB}) cover two major themes: types of crime and physical evidence.
+Topics generated from the AOBs (discussed in Section \ref{subsec: Topics_AOB}) cover two major themes: type of crime and physical evidence.
 Topic results of classical NMF reveal the diversity of crime types in the AOB documents.
 Analyzing cases within those topics can potentially help CIP identify special cases belonging to multiple crime types.
 Top-down HNMF provides additional information and classification about one type of crime, while the bottom-up approach shows how certain crimes can be combined to form a more general category.
 Besides crime types, CIP also focuses on crucial facts and potential evidence stated in the AOB documents.
 Semantic NMF with keyword highlighting, by adding more weight on keywords related to physical evidence, generates topics covering various types of evidence.
-Combining both pieces of knowledge about crime types and physical evidence, those topics can help CIP decide whether they can prepare a scientifically strong argument for or against a case.
+Combining both pieces of knowledge about crime types and physical evidence, those topics can help CIP gain basic understanding (before reading) of the information included in each case, and this pre-knowledge can increase their efficiency in evaluating the case.
 While results from AOBs are very informative, results from initial letters are also valuable as they depict a general picture of cases from various perspectives such as trial information and evidence when CIP first screens them.

 For both initial letters and AOBs, semantic NMF itself generates overlapping and hard-to-interpret topics.
 A potential explanation is that the extra contextual information semantic NMF adds to the topics does not provide additional information for understanding.
+Since the SPPMI matrix is trained from the CIP data set itself, bias is unavoidable.
+In order to reduce the bias, we could train our SPPMI matrix from different data corpus and compare the results.
 However, its idea of capturing semantic information motivates us to propose a novel keyword highlighting version of semantic NMF.
-Through emphasizing important keywords (see \ref{subsec:keywords Highlighted}), this method encourages more topics related to evidence in both initial letters and AOBs, which can assist CIP's decision-making.
+Through emphasizing important keywords (see \ref{subsec:keywords Highlighted}), this method encourages more topics related to evidence in both initial letters and AOBs.
+As CIP officials input different sets of highlighting keywords, the topic modeling result will vary correspondingly.
+As a result, the flexible nature of semantic NMF with keyword highlighting enables CIP officials to gain more control over what kind of information they can expect from case files.
+Thus, semantic NMF with keyword highlighting could potentially be the most effective method to assist CIP's decision-making due to its flexibility in both highlighting keywords and the SPPMI matrix.